peterli98/python-webcrawler/README.md

 1. Finds top 50 anime

-2. get and print the name of these top 50 animes
+2. get the name of these top 50 animes and write them in a file

-3. get and print the url of these top 50 animes
+3. get the url of these top 50 animes and write them in a file

-4. get and print the score of these top 50 animes
+4. get the score of these top 50 animes and write them in a file

-Future:

-Save them into a file.